fleetdm/fleet/handbook/growth.md

 ### Press release boilerplate

 Fleet gives teams fast, reliable access to data about the production servers, employee laptops, and other devices they manage - no matter the operating system.
 Users can search for any device data using SQL queries, making it faster to respond to incidents and automate IT.
-Fleet can also be used to monitor vulnerabilities, battery health, software, and even EDR and MDM tools like Crowdstrike, Munki, Jamf, and Carbon Black, to help confirm that those platforms are working how administrators think they are.
+Fleet is also used to monitor vulnerabilities, battery health, and software.
+It can even monitor EDR and MDM tools like Crowdstrike, Munki, Jamf, and Carbon Black, to help confirm that those platforms are working how administrators think they are.
 Fleet is open-source software.
 It's easy to get started quickly, easy to deploy, and it even comes with an enterprise-friendly free tier available under the MIT license.

 IT and security teams love Fleet because of its flexibility and conventions.
 Instead of secretly collecting as much data as possible, Fleet defaults to privacy and transparency, capturing only the data your organization needs to meet its compliance, security, and management goals, with clearly-defined, flexible limits.